Is back to school better or worse than pandemic eating, couch surfing at home?

-What We Are Working on
+What We Are Working On

 Students who participate in the Urban Health Media Project work on stories about various social issues such as teen suicide, domestic violence, poverty and mental health stigma.
 They interview doctors, journalists, politicians and other experts about these issues.
 Students write and produce their own articles and use facts and statistics to support their points.
 In addition to writing, students have the opportunity to learn, hands-on, how to use the cameras to shoot photos and capture video and audio.

-Stories Published in USA Today publications
+stories and videos in USA Today publications